Asheq/public-notes/vim/operations.md

         - `gj`
         - `gk`

 - Each CHARWISE MOTION is either INCLUSIVE or EXCLUSIVE.
-An OPERATION using an EXCLUSIVE MOTION does not include the last character (towards the end of the buffer), whereas using an INCLUSIVE MOTION does.
+An OPERATION using an EXCLUSIVE MOTION does not include the last character (towards the end of the buffer), whereas one using an INCLUSIVE MOTION does.
 	- Example INCLUSIVE MOTIONS
 		- `e`, `E`
 	- Example EXCLUSIVE MOTIONS